dickermoshe/rabbit/README.md

 ## Configuration Options

-The following options can be configured in your `pubspec.yaml` under the `widget_wrapper` key:
+The following options can be configured in your `pubspec.yaml` under the `rabbit` key:

 | Option        | Default           | Description                                          |
 | ------------- | ----------------- | ---------------------------------------------------- |